mcmonkey4eva/GTAVRemultiplied/README.md

 - It is technically possible to just send raw function call data across the network, due to its design.
 However, NEVER do this.
 It gives too much power to the packet creator!
 - We can call any function we want in any form we want, and you are free to do so.
 However, where there is a pre-implemented method or property available, please use that instead.
 	- For example: while we could use `Function.Call<Vector3>(GET_ENTITY_VELOCITY, ped.Handle)`, we should instead use `ped.Velocity`.
+- We're missing a lot of control here.
+We gotta just make do with what we got.
+We might end up having to somehow inject code somewhere, but let's try to avoid that.

 ### Licensing pre-note: